justmrisrael/QuoteApi/README.md

 # QuoteApi
-A simple API in NodeJS to display random quotes
+A simple NodeJS API to display random quotes

 A backend practice project.